omwano/week_twoip/README.md

 - Enter your date of birth in the Date of Birth input field
 - Select your gender from the dropdown menu.
 - Click on "Generate Name" button.
-- Your Akan name will be displayed at the bottom right on your screen.
+- Your Akan name will be displayed on your screen.

 ## Technologies used
 - HTML